 The white matter pathways in the frontal lobes of the brain are responsible for modifying behaviors and controlling impulses, the very cognitive functions that an alcoholic would use to quit drinking.

-Scientists were able to see these effects on a living person, which helped them get a better understanding of how alcohol affects psychological and intellectual functioning.
+Scientists were able to see these symptoms of alcoholism on a living person, which helped them get a better understanding of how alcohol affects psychological and intellectual functioning.

-These pathways are necessary for supporting a person’s planning, judgement, and self monitoring capabilities.
+These pathways are necessary for supporting a person’s planning, judgment, and self-monitoring capabilities.
 When these pathways are damaged, the basic ability to process new information, modify and judge one’s own behavior, and control impulses are severely affected.
-The more alcohol a person has consumed during their lifetime, the more damage to the frontal pathways there will be.
+The more alcohol a person has consumed during their lifetime, the more damage to the frontal pathways and the more symptoms of alcoholism

 Younger drinkers, specifically those under the age of 50, may have the neurological ability to heal after drinking has stopped.
 Older alcoholics, on the other hand, may never regain their former neurological health but can still live a life of sobriety with the guidance of a good treatment program.